keisukeirie/Amazon_review_helpfulness_prediction/README.md

 1. product with null price values and null category sales ranking values
 2. product that belongs to categories that are less than 5000 when products data is groupby category.

 Left:  Here you are seeing a list of categories that Home & Kitchen products belongs to.
-The number represents total number of product in that category.
+The number represents total number of Home & Kitchen product in that category.
-As you can see, there are several categories that are not related to
+As you can see, there are several categories that seems to be not related to
-Home & Kitchen products at all (for example, Video Games).
+Home & Kitchen products at all! (for example, Video Games)
 my filter is applied to take out these minor categories where total number is less than 5000.